-For those of you not aware of the goings-on in the video game industry, Microsoft has recently debuted the long-awaited successor to the Xbox 360, the Xbox One.
-With that has come the debut of Forza Motorsport 5, the latest edition of what is nearly inarguably the best racing game series out there.
+For those of you who have spent most of your time indulging in these ESO Mastery Guides in order to get to the top of the leaderboard in games such as Elder Scrolls Online, it is very likely that you won’t be aware of the goings-on in the video game industry.
+One of the hot topics currently doing the rounds is that Microsoft has recently debuted the long-awaited successor to the Xbox 360, the Xbox One.
+The means that lovers of Diablo 2 can get themselves d2 items from yesgamers.com for hours of endless fun, however, today this is not our main focus.
+With that has come to the debut of Forza Motorsport 5, the latest edition of what is nearly inarguably the best racing game series out there.
 And like all previous editions, Forza 5 will be an exclusive to the Xbox gaming system, leaving those who prefer their games on the PC, like myself, out in the cold.

-And then in the middle sits Codemasters, publishers of the beloved TOCA Race Driver and Colin McRae Rally series, and more recently the officially licensed F1 racing games, rally and off-road focused Dirt series, and the track-focused GRID series.
-GRID, while not as realistic as the TOCA Race series and possessing some infrequently idiotic AI problems, still required the player to know how to drive in order to win and had spectacular feel and driving dynamics that made for a more than worthy addition to a racing enthusiast’s game collection.
+And then in the middle sits Codemasters, publishers of the beloved TOCA Race Driver and Colin McRae Rally series, and more recently the officially licensed F1 racing games, rally and off-road-focused Dirt series, and the track-focused GRID series.
+GRID, while not as realistic as the TOCA Race series and possessing some infrequently idiotic AI problems, still required the player to know how to drive in order to win and had a spectacular feel and driving dynamics that made for a more than worthy addition to a racing enthusiast’s game collection.
 Two subsequent Dirt games later, and GRID 2 is here.
+Gamers who use the PC as their main form of gaming enjoyment are always on the lookout for equipment that can add to their experience, including finding the best gaming keyboards (https://serp.co/best/keyboard/) as well as headsets, so they immerse themselves as they play.

 The game ostensibly is based around a “diamond in the rough” story where the player is cast as…a racer of some sort, discovered by a zillionaire who wants to found a racing league to find the world’s best driver and wants you to be the driver that convinces these mythical “driving clubs” to join up with the nascent racing series.
 This collection of fiction barely raises above the level of tinsel in practice; each “club” is a substitute for introducing race types and the racing league is the in-game justification for each race, without which the game would simply be a series of race challenges to be mechanically ground through until you reach the end of the pre-generated content.
 That’s not to say that isn’t what it is – each season only serves to increment the speed of the cars and the difficulty of the challenges, and each challenge is presented on a list to be unlocked by “fans”, this game’s version of points.
 But if that sounds like a negative, I’d like to point out that’s essentially what Forza and Gran Turismo are, and no one seems to think less of them for it, either.